 Ayn Rand

-Ayn Rand was a Russian-American novelist and philosopher known for developing the system of Objectivism.
-Her life was defined by a fierce opposition to collectivism and an uncompromising defense of individualism and laissez-faire capitalism.
+Ayn Rand was a Russian-American novelist and philosopher known for developing the philosophy of Objectivism.
+Her life was defined by a fierce opposition to collectivism and an uncompromising defence of individualism and laissez-faire capitalism.

 Birth and Childhood in Revolutionary Russia